 We are a biopharmaceutical company dedicated to significantly improving the health and well-being of patients affected by metabolic diseases including type 2 diabetes and obesity.
 We are focused on developing novel therapeutics that treat the underlying biological mechanisms through the methionine aminopeptidase 2, or MetAP2, pathway.
 We have pioneered the study of MetAP2 inhibitors in both common and rare forms of obesity.
 Our lead product candidate is ZGN-1061, a novel fumagillin-class MetAP2 inhibitor administered by subcutaneous injection, which is currently being profiled for its utility in the treatment of metabolic diseases including type 2 diabetes and obesity.
-We are currently dosing healthy patients in the single ascending dose (SAD) portion and obese patients in the multiple ascending dose (MAD) portion of the Phase 1 clinical trial, in the Netherlands, evaluating ZGN-1061 for safety, tolerability and pharmacokinetics while also gaining an early indication of weight loss efficacy over four weeks of treatment, and expect Phase 1 clinical data by the end of the first quarter of 2017.
+We have conducted a Phase 1 clinical trial of ZGN-1061 in the Netherlands, and have completed dosing of patients in the single ascending dose, or SAD, portion and the multiple ascending dose, or MAD, portion as of March 31, 2017.
+This clinical trial evaluated ZGN-1061 for safety, tolerability and pharmacokinetics while also gaining an early indication of efficacy over four weeks of treatment.
+We recently reported positive results from this clinical trial in May 2017.
+ZGN-1061 demonstrated rapid drug absorption and clearance in line with criteria established in advance for the molecule, and was well-tolerated and safe, with no evidence of prothrombotic effects.
+Patients in the clinical trial experienced mean weight loss of up to approximately one pound per week.
+We plan to advance ZGN-1061 into a Phase 2 clinical trial in patients with type 2 diabetes who are overweight or obese in Australia and New Zealand in the second half of calendar year 2017.
+We are focusing our personnel and financial resources on ZGN-1061 and the discovery of novel and highly differentiated MetAP2 inhibitors.